mbest1813/documentation/v2/clickstream/destinations/firebase.md

 ##### Passing Revenue and Currency

 Ecommerce events containing “revenue” or “total” must also include the appropriate ISO 4217 “currency” string for revenue data to populate to the Firebase dashboard.
-If a “currency” value is not included, Segment default to “USD”.
+If a “currency” value is not included, the library defaults to “USD”.

 ```
 Properties properties = new Properties()